scrabbletank/farhome-rules/spacehome/rulesdoc.md

 While you are 3 points below your Loadout Limit, your movespeed is increased by 1.

 **Ace Pilot**
-When making a Piloting check, you may remove a single bad or terrible die from the challenge.
-You must take a long or short rest to use this feat again.
+Once per encounter, when making a Piloting roll you may give yourself expertise.
+If you succeed on your roll you remove 1 stress.

 **Careful Hacking**
 When making a Hacking check, as long as you do not critically fail you will not raise any alarm.